jidongbsu/cs333/labs/mitnick/README.md

 This screenshot shows y is 734062308, and thus y+1 is 734062309.
 ![alt text](lab-mitnick-first-syn-ack.png "first syn ack packet")

 step 6.3: send one ACK packet to the server.
-This packet carries the command we want to run:
+This packet carries the rsh command we want to run:

 ```console
 # sudo netwox 40 --tcp-ack --ip4-src 172.16.77.128 --ip4-dst 172.16.77.129 --tcp-src 1023 --tcp-dst 514 --tcp-acknum y+1 --tcp-seqnum x+1 --tcp-data "393039300073656564007365656400746f756368202f746d702f78797a00"
 ```

-This screenshot shows the command:
+This screenshot shows the command (which sends the packet):
 ![alt text](lab-mitnick-packet3.png "third packet")

 note: step 6.2 and step 6.3 are the same command, except that --tcp-data part.

 **Explanation**: why the tcp data is "393039300073656564007365656400746f756368202f746d702f78797a00"?
-Because in netwox 40, --tcp-data specifies the data you want to transfer, and in our case, we want to transfer an rsh command "touch /tmp/xyz".
+Because in netwox 40, --tcp-data specifies the data you want to transfer, and in our case, we want to transfer an rsh command "touch /tmp/xyz", which creates the file **/tmp/xyz**.
 In rsh, its data's structure is:

 [port number]\x00[user_id_client]\x00[user_id_server]\x00[your command]\x00